JohnJocoo/cpp_properties/Readme.md

 # Example
 There is an example in /example folder, here its short version.

-Suppose you have a network resource class (like URL) that inialize host name in constructor, allow to get/set port, path and user info.
+Suppose you have a network resource class (like URL) that initialize host name in constructor, allow to get/set port, path and user info.
 Host name and full URL (as string) are read-only.
 Moreover you want to store user as separate name and secret (string), but provide public interface that get/set user as structure User.
 Here how this could be done using properties library:

     class Resource : prop::EnableProperties
     {